sorahashiroi/difson/README.md

 - :cloud: Lightweight — No heavy dependencies or setup

-- :laptop: Script-friendly — Works well in CI or shell pipelines
+- :sparkles: Script-friendly — Works well in CI or shell pipelines

 Contributions, issues, and feature suggestions are welcome!